 iii Sensitive data

 Sensitive data can be collected only when there are reasons of general interest provided by law; however, no person is obliged to provide this type of information.
 Sensitive data is, among other things, personal data relating to an individual's ethnic or racial origin, political opinions, religious, philosophical or moral beliefs, trade union registrations, sexuality, and health or medical background.
-This data cannot be transferred, even with the consent of the employee.

 iv Background checks

 It is not unlawful to conduct background, credit or criminal record checks.
 However, the prospective employer should carry out these checks discreetly, out of respect for the candidate, and in a non-discriminatory manner.
 Employers are prohibited from making enquiries about a candidate's religious or political beliefs, union membership, or information relating to his or her private life.